kisaiah7/ssnc-ykim/README.md

 Run `ng serve` to start up the website.
 Navigate to `http://localhost:4200/`.

-Run `npm run server` for a backend server.
+Run `npm run server` to start up the backend server.
 Optionally navigate to `http://localhost:5000/` to view the json data.

 ## Build